 The Lynton & Barnstaple Railway

 This railway has a small section running at nearby Woody Bay Station on the A39.
 Usually with steam engines and the original pre 1935 immaculately restored carriages.
 Another great Victorian experience.
 Lynton & Barnstaple Railway

 Lynton is the smallest town in England to have a full time Cinema.
 All the films are current, there’s plenty of legroom in this unique 68 seat cinema.
 Feature films start at 8pm each evening, best to be there by 7:45pm latest.
 We are happy to book for you just mention your request when booking.
 Lynton Cinema

 Only 20 minutes drive away is Arlington Court.
 Once home to the Chichester family (Sir Francis Chichester being the first person to sail round the World single handed).
 It is also home to the National Trust Carriage Collection, the estate contains some beautiful walks and views.
 Arlington Court

 Starting at the Minehead terminus you could take a ride on Englands longest preserved railway, most trains are hauled by steam engines.
 Why not stop off at one of the stations to take in the seaside towns and views or a stroll in the countryside starting at one station and finishing at another.
 West Somerset Railway

-Interested in historic homes?
-We several National Trust properties and RHS Rosemoor within easy reach.
+Several National Trust properties and RHS Rosemoor within easy reach.

 At The Denes, we hold a broad range of information and literature about local attractions that our guests are very welcome to borrow.